 ARNOT, Sandford.
-1??? — before 1844.
+1??? — London 1834.
 British (Scots) Indologist (Hindi/Urdu Scholar).
-From 1821 (then already in India, but still young) Assistant editor of the Calcutta Journal he wrote an article considered offensive to Government and was banished from India.
+From 1821 (then already in India, but still young) Assistant editor of the Calcutta Journal.
+He wrote an article considered offensive to Government and was banished from India to Singapore, where Raffles arranged his journey to England.
 The quarrels involved continued long in England.
 Assisted by D. Forbes, he succeeded Gilchrist as the teacher of Hindustani at Oriental Institute in London in 1826.
-Associated with Rammohan Ray during his visit to U.K.
+Associated with Rammohan Ray, acting his secretary during his visit to U.K.

 – A sketch of the history of the Indian press during the last ten years.
 88 p.
 L. 1830.